Skip to content

 The NIST cybersecurity framework has been adopted by businesses globally and helps to offer guidelines for identifying and mitigating supply chain hazards related to information and communications technologies.
 As of August 2023, NIST released its Cybersecurity Framework 2.0 documentation for improved cybersecurity standards and regulations.

-SOC 2 Cybersecurity Framework
+SOC 2 Cyber Security Framework

 Based on five trust service principles, System and Organizations Control Type 2 (SOC 2) specifies rules for handling customer records: